textcreationpartnership/A02968/README.md

 ##Content Summary##

 #####Front#####
-A declaration and protestation, published by the King of Nauarre, the L. Prince of Conde, and the L.

 #####Body#####

+1. The Declaration
+and Proteſtation.

-A declaration and protestation, published by the King of Nauarre, the L. Prince of Conde, and the L.
+1. A Letter written by the
+King of NAVARRE to the preſidents and Members of the Court of
+Parliament for the French
+King at Paris.

+1. A Letter from the King
+of Nauarre to the Maſters of the
+Facultie of Deuinitie in the Colledge of Sorbonne.

+1. An Epiſtle to the
+King.

+1. A Declaration of the Articles agreed vpon betwene the
+King and the houſe of Guyze and their adherents: commonly called.
+The holy League.

 #####Back#####
-A declaration and protestation, published by the King of Nauarre, the L. Prince of Conde, and the L.
+depiction of dragon and crown
 **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!